Prospective contributors are invited to submit full papers in DOC / DOCX / PDF format, with a maximum page length of 8 pages in

 Paper--An instance is where a large section of the original paper is copied without quotation marks, credit notice, reference, and

-than a Single Paper by the Same Author(s)--This includes instances where more than one paper by the offending author(s) has been
+Single Paper by the Same Author(s)--This includes instances where more than one paper by the offending author(s) has been found to

-found to contain plagiarized content, and all the percentages of plagiarized material in each of the discovered papers sum to
+contain plagiarized content, and all the percentages of plagiarized material in each of the discovered papers sum to greater than

-the original paper is copied from another paper without quotation marks, credit notice, reference, and bibliography.
-This case
+original paper is copied from another paper without quotation marks, credit notice, reference, and bibliography.
+This case also

-also includes instances where different portions of a paper are copied without attribution from a number of papers by other
+includes instances where different portions of a paper are copied without attribution from a number of papers by other authors, and

-Verbatim Copying within More than One Paper by the Same Author(s)--This includes instances where the sum of plagiarized material
+Copying within More than One Paper by the Same Author(s)--This includes instances where the sum of plagiarized material from the

-from the different papers would constitute the equivalent of a large portion (greater than 20% and up to 50%) of the discovered
+different papers would constitute the equivalent of a large portion (greater than 20% and up to 50%) of the discovered paper with the

 Uncredited Verbatim Copying of Individual Elements (Paragraph(s), Sentence(s), Illustration(s), etc.) Resulting in a Significant

-phrases have been changed or when the original sentence order has been rearranged; no credit notice or reference appears with the
+have been changed or when the original sentence order has been rearranged; no credit notice or reference appears with the text.

 Credited Verbatim Copying of a Major Portion of a Paper without Clear Delineation.
 Instances could include sections of an original